 CLI reference

 Use the Package Ninja CLI when you want package-manager commands to run with pre-execution policy enforcement and audit visibility.
-The canonical command is package-ninja, the canonical npm package is @packageninja/cli, and compatibility aliases still exist for older installs.
+This guide documents the canonical package-ninja command and the canonical @packageninja/cli package.

 Package Ninja uses package-ninja as the canonical command name.